 If the school's published admission number has been reached in a child's year group, we will not be able to offer a place at the school.
 Parents/carers can ask for their child's name to be added to the waiting lists (see below for more information).

-Applications for in-year admissions should be made online to the local authority on West Northamptonshire Council's website - https://www.westnorthants.gov.uk/move-school-during-school-year-year
+Applications for in-year admissions should be made online to the local authority on West Northamptonshire Council's website.

 12. Waiting lists